microsoft/Ironclad/ironfleet/README.md

 Fortunately, `IronRSLCounter` can deal with the failure of fewer than half its servers.
 But, if half of them or more fail, you'll have to create a new service.
-That is, you'll have to start over by running `CreateIronServiceCert`, and that new service's counter will start at 0.
+That is, you'll have to start over by running `CreateIronServiceCerts`, and that new service's counter will start at 0.

 Note that the servers use non-blocking network receives, so they may be slow